(l-r): Nickolas Richmond, Professor Elmer Toftleland, Megan Goucher, Christopher Borgman, Carter Brochu and Marina Resto.

 Northwood University is committed to the most personal attention to prepare students for success in their careers and in their communities; it promotes critical thinking skills, personal effectiveness, and the importance of ethics, individual freedom and responsibility.

 Private, nonprofit, and accredited, Northwood University specializes in managerial and entrepreneurial education at three full-service, residential campuses located in southern Florida, mid-Michigan and northern Texas.
-Adult Degree Programs are available in eight states with many course delivery options including an online option.
-The DeVos Graduate School offers day and evening programming in Michigan, Texas, Florida and Switzerland.
-The Alden B. Dow Center for Creativity and Enterprise in Midland, Michigan, specializes in creative thinking and innovation development.
-International education is offered through study abroad and in Program Centers in Switzerland, China, Malaysia and Sri Lanka.
+Adult Degree Programs are available in eight states with many course delivery options including online.
+The DeVos Graduate School offers day, evening and weekend programming in Michigan, Texas and Florida.
+The Alden B. Dow Center for Creativity and Enterprise provides system-wide expertise in family enterprise, entrepreneurship, creativity and innovation, and new business development.
+International education is offered through study abroad and in Program Centers in Switzerland, China (Changchun and Wuxi), Malaysia and Sri Lanka.